SchildCode/PearsonPlot/README.md

 <p align="center"><img src="images/Chart3.png" alt="Chart 3"/><br/>
 <b>Chart 3</b>: This chart can show all valid values of skewness (±&infin;) and excess kurtosis (-3 to +&infin;).
 Both parameters are squashed into the range ±1.
 Skewness-squared is subtracted from kurtosis before squashing, making distributions with kurtosis &Proportional; skewness² into horizontal lines (e.g. Poisson, Beta with &alpha;&rarr;0), and the "impossible region" becomes bounded below a horizontal line (squashed excess kurtosis -0.5), and so can be omitted from the chart.<br/>(The example observations plotted on this chart are from a power-law distribution, which rarely occurs in the physical world, and coincidentally have the same kurtosis as the discrete Poisson distrubution)</p>

-## How to confirm the best candidate distribution (numeric workflow)
+## How to confirm the best candidate distribution (numerical workflow)
 *PeasonPlot* is a great exploratory tool to subjectively select the best distribution, or at worst to find a shortlist of candidate distributions.
 But for scientific publishing, additional steps are recommended to numerically compare the confirm the best distribution.

 1. **Shortlist candidates (exploratory)**: Use *PearsonPlot* (moment-ratio diagram) to shortlist a small set of (say 3 to 8) plausible distribution families.